 There are many misconceptions about job hunting and how to advance your career.
 For 5 weeks between January and February this year (2021), I was on my Facebook Page every Wednesday doing live and free coaching sessions, busting one myth per week for five weeks.
 This was a fun project for me, and at the time of writing (22 February 2021), over 4000 have watched these videos*.

 We then compiled the best of each of the five sessions and made this episode of The Job Hunting Podcast.

 Myth 1: The perfect resume and cover letter will get you the job.

 The first myth that I discussed and busted is that professionals assume they will get a job if they have a perfect resume and a cover letter.
 That is not true.

-If you have a great resume and hear crickets back, don’t be surprised!
-It's not just the resume that gets you the job.
-A resume is just one of the many things you have to do as a job hunter to progress in the recruitment and selection process.
+If you have a great resume and hear crickets back, don't be surprised!
+It's not just the resume that gets you the job, and a resume is just one of the many things you have to do as a job hunter to progress in the recruitment and selection process.

 I have created a free worksheet - The Optimized Job Search Schedule - that you can download RIGHT HERE, where I teach you how to optimize your job search; you will see that there's a range of activities that you should be doing every day, or every week, to optimize your job search, and move faster towards your next role.

 This myth can also be an emotional crutch for you, making you not even look for work because you believe you don't have a perfect resume and a cover letter.
 It can keep you from moving forward or moving faster in your career.